MDecker-MobileComputing/Angular_ChuckNorrisFact/README.md

 The jokes are not fetched individually, but in batches which are stored in an internal array that acts as queue.

 For styling the [bootstrap](https://getbootstrap.com) framework is used.

+This Angular application can access the REST-API from a different domains than it is served itself because the HTTP response from the REST-API contains the HTTP header `Access-Control-Allow-Origin: *`.
+Because of the HTTP header most browsers won't block the Ajax request made by this application despite its violation of the *Same Origin Policy*.

 <br>